rchampati/pcf-kbs/templates/troubleshooting-guide.md

-*The text marked italics is the instruction for each section of the article.*
+*The text in italics serves as the instructions for each section of the article.*

 *Purpose of template: A guide to provide troubleshooting steps.*